Who are we and what do we do?

 Lecturer, School of Psychology, University of Newcastle.

 I came to Australia in 2003 after my BSc (Hons) in Psychology at the University College London.
 I was in the process of finishing my PhD at the Institute of Psychiatry, King’s College London under the supervision of Professor Kieran Murphy, Professor Robin Murray and Professor Annette Karmiloff-Smith.
 My PhD investigated the behavioural phenotype and structural brain anatomy of children and adolescents with 22q11.2 deletion syndrome (Velo-cardio-facial syndrome) and Williams syndrome.
-I started my NHMRC and HMRI post-doc in the lab of Professor Ulrich Schall at the Centre for Brain and Mental Health Research at the University of Newcastle in 2006, continuing my work on 22q11.2 deletion syndrome and also learning new skills such as eyetracking.
-Since 2011, I am a Lecturer in the School of Psychology at the University of Newcastle.
+I started my NHMRC and HMRI post-doctoral fellowship in the lab of Professor Ulrich Schall at the Centre for Brain and Mental Health Research at the University of Newcastle in 2006, continuing my work on 22q11.2 deletion syndrome and also learning new skills such as eyetracking methodologies.
+I am currently a Lecturer in the School of Psychology at the University of Newcastle.
+Over the last few years I have supervised more than 20 fourth year Honours students and postgraduate students at the University of Newcastle.
+I have authored (and co-authored) more than 20 publications.

 Dr. Kathryn McCabe